-Through master's degree programs in forensic science, candidates learn how to use laboratory equipment to perform blood analyses and toxicology procedures.
-Graduate forensic science programs also emphasize academic research; therefore, each candidate must complete a thesis project under the supervision of a professor.
-The length of these programs varies from school to school and depends on if the student is full- or part-time, but the degree can often be completed in about two years of full-time study.
+Candidates learn how to use laboratory equipment to perform blood analyses and toxicology procedures.
+These programs also emphasize academic research; therefore, each candidate must complete a thesis project under the supervision of a professor.

 Entrance to a master's degree program in forensic science usually depends on the submission of an application along with previous college transcripts.
 Many programs require the applicant to have maintained a 3.0 grade point average during undergraduate study.
 Undergraduate degrees in biology, chemistry, physics or other sciences are often common precursors to master's degree programs in forensic science.

-Graduate forensic science degree programs balance scientific courses with courses that cover criminal law and the inner workings of the justice system.
+Graduate forensic science degree programs balance scientific courses with classes in criminal law and the inner workings of the justice system.
 Courses may include the following: